The non-resident, pensioner, and ex-pat resident homeowner’s guide to tax in Spain.

 Wealth Tax (Impuesto sobre el patrimonio)

-All property owners in Spain (both residents and non residents), have to pay this annual tax.
-It’s based on the net value of your total assets in Spain (after deduction of the mortgage) and collected annually by the regional government.
+All property owners in Spain (both residents and non-residents), have to pay this annual tax.
+It’s based on the net value of your total assets in Spain (after the deduction of the mortgage) and collected annually by the regional government.

 Local property tax in Ibiza – IBI (Impuesto sobre Bienes Imuebles)